 If a butterfly is native in your area, then the chrysalis will generally have no problem surviving a normal winter.
 Because the chrysalis needs short days and cold temperatures to keep it in diapause, probably one of the best places you can keep it is outside in a protected area.
 In nature, a caterpillar will form its chrysalis in a sheltered area on a structure or on some branches/stems in a planted area.
 The number one advantage you can give your chrysalis over a chrysalis in the wild is protection from predators.

 A container holding a chrysalis should be vented on at least one side with some form of screen or netting to keep mice, birds, and other critters away from the chrysalis.
-Your container should be placed in an area out of the sun so the chrysalis does not get too warm on a sunny day.
-The container should be somewhat sheltered from direct rain/snow especially if it is a type that could flood or fill with water.
+Place your container in an area out of the sun so the chrysalis does not get too warm on a sunny day.
+Shelter the container from direct rain/snow especially if it is a type that could flood or fill with water.
 Although a chrysalis can withstand exposure to rain and snow, it does not need it to keep from drying out.
 The humid winter air will provide enough moisture.
 Screened porches, covered porches, sheds, unheated garages, or a location under protective overhangs will work great as a place to keep your overwintering container.

 Once your chrysalis is in a protected container/area then there is not much more you need to do to overwinter the chrysalis except check on it from time to time and wait for the miracles of spring!